 The Proposed Rules incorporate sea level rise into significance criterion 11.
-Under the Proposed Rules, when determining whether preparation of an EIS is required approving agencies must consider whether a proposed action is likely to have a substantial adverse effect on a sea level rise exposure area.
+Under the Proposed Rules, when determining whether preparation of an EIS is required approving agencies must consider whether a proposed action is likely to have a substantial adverse effect on a sea level rise exposure area, such as exacerbating coastal erosion.
 They must also consider whether the proposed action is likely to suffer damage if it is implemented due to being located in a sea level rise exposure area.